Designed for Canadian consumer disputes Refunds · Telecom · Credit cards · Landlord issues Free preview · No account required

 I am requesting [refund of $X / credit to my account / correction of billing error / other specific remedy].

 Please respond in writing within 14 business days of this letter.
+If I do not receive a satisfactory response, I intend to escalate this matter to [relevant regulator or consumer protection body].

 Attachments: [List any receipts, statements, photos, or correspondence enclosed]